Lauren Betts

-Lauren Marie Betts (born October 15, 2003) is a Spanish-born British-American college basketball player for the UCLA Bruins of the Big Ten Conference.
+Lauren Marie Betts (born October 15, 2003) is an American professional basketball player for the Washington Mystics of the Women's National Basketball Association (WNBA) and Fenerbahçe of the Turkish Super League.
 She played for Grandview High School in Aurora, Colorado, where she was ranked as the number one recruit in her class by ESPN.
 Betts started her college career with the Stanford Cardinal before transferring to UCLA after one season.
+She has twice been named a first-team All-American with the Bruins.
+She led UCLA to a national championship in 2026, when she was named the NCAA tournament Most Outstanding Player (MOP).

 Early life and high school career

 Betts was born in Vitoria-Gasteiz, Spain, and moved around the country during her childhood due to the basketball career of her father, Andrew.
 When she was in third grade, her family settled in the United States.
 Before focusing on basketball, Betts was involved in dance, swimming and soccer.
+By sixth grade, she was six feet tall.
 She played for Grandview High School in Aurora, Colorado.
-As a freshman, Betts averaged 12.7 points, 8.6 boards and 3.9 blocks per game for the Class 5A runners-up.
+As a freshman, Betts averaged 12.7 points, 8.6 rebounds and 3.9 blocks per game for the Class 5A runners-up.
 In her sophomore season, she averaged 17.8 points, 11.2 rebounds and 3.9 blocks per game, leading her team back to the state title game, which was canceled due to the COVID-19 pandemic.
 Betts averaged 17.5 points and 11 rebounds per game as a junior, helping Grandview achieve a 17–1 record and reach the Class 5A semifinals.
 She was named Colorado Gatorade Player of the Year.
 Betts led her team to the Class 5A state championship in her senior season.
 She averaged 17.2 points, 11 rebounds and 3.6 blocks per game, winning Women's Basketball Coaches Association High School Player of the Year and repeating as Colorado Gatorade Player of the Year.
 She also played in both the McDonald's All-American Game and Jordan Brand Classic.